tomektomula/rpistat/readme.md

 #RpiStat
-A control panel along with a live-monitoring page in one.
+A lightweight Raspberry PI control panel along with a live-monitoring page in one.
 > **Note:** The client is separate from the server to save as much bandwidth as possible.
 Not sure why, but that ain't your decision for now.